 The main strategies are:

-Ultimately, it will lie in the hands of a person who sells gold either individually or as part of his business to minimize taxes on sales of gold.
+Ultimately, it will lie in the hands of a person who sells gold either individually or as part of his business to minimize tax on the sale of gold.
 Keeping track of details and recording them correctly should be enough.
 If even after this general advice, you still are confused about your specific tax situation, then approach a tax professional.
 That way you would be in complete conformity with the Australian tax law and concurrently minimize the loss due to taxes.

 Yes, you will incur CGT when selling gold above what you paid for it.
 However, there exist exceptions, including the personal use exemption from CGT for gold items having a value below $10,000 and being held for reasons other than investments.